Foundation/Open Form

 Landscapes, regional building traditions, innovation and materials: The teaching at BAS draws on Western Norwegian vernacular building culture that has developed within the context of a particular climate and landscape.
 During their studies, students experience and have to engage with the different landscape spaces and patterns of settlement inland and along the coast, through a mixture of analysis and practical work such as repairing wear and tear at old boathouses and sheds.
 Interdisciplinary collaboration with fields such as meteorology, landscape ecology and construction history are important elements of the core education.
 The school’s teaching emphasises the importance of using field work and societal or situational analysis to set the parameters for design work.
 By experiencing place‐specific, traditional and innovative uses of materials, we seek to enable students to challenge standard practice in the construction industry today and to develop considerate and sustainable design approaches for tomorrow.

-For further information on the history of BAS, its professional anchoring, focus areas and more refer to the strategic plan for the period 2015-2025 (in Norwegian only)
+For further information on the history of BAS, its professional anchoring, focus areas and more refer to the strategic plan for the period 2015-2025 (in Norwegian, English version can be found by choosing EN as language on the page)

 Both the curriculum and the student work that I have seen at Bergen School of Architecture points towards an anthropological and ecological architecture, which is the most important direction that I think architecture should take advance in the current phase of western culture.
 A culture threatened by false techno-economic rationalism, consumerist materialism, shallow internationalism, and detachment of architecture and life at large from their mytho-poetic essence.”
 Professor in architecture Juhani Paliasma, Rector, Faculty of Architecture, Helsinki Polytechnical Univ.
 (1993)